arungudelli/python.shiksha/content/en/library/built-in-functions/compile_built-in_functions_in_python/index.md

 ---
-title: "python compile() function syntax,usage and examples"
+title: "Python compile() function syntax,usage and examples"
-description: "The 'compile()' is one of the built-in functions in python"
+description: "The 'compile()' is one of the built-in functions in Python"
 date: "2022-07-05 T004:30:05+09:00"
 draft: false
-link: "compile() function in python "
+link: "compile() function in Python "
 images: []
 type: docs
 menu: